railken/mangafox/README.md

 Search and download mangas from [mangafox.me](http://mangafox.me/)

-MangaFox scraper is a library that can get all informations needed about mangas for a manga-reader
+MangaFox Scraper is a library that can gets all the needed information about manga for a manga-reader

 ## Requirements